aeraposo/Data-440-Raposo/project_1.md

 ![both_density](https://aeraposo.github.io/Data-440-Raposo/dens_small.png)<br/>

+In this density plot of Kumi, we can see approximately 12 settlements of varrying sizes.
+It's interesting to note how these populations seem to be clustered on the boarders and in the lower half of Kumi.<br/>

 Using a similar process to that used to generate the above density, plots, I plotted the identified ubran settlements on the following maps- these allow us to visualize both population cluster sizes and the relative density of the clusters.
 One issue that I couldn't seem to solve was the density of the clusters- they just seem too high without explaination.
 We talked in class about how this may be random 'noise', however, all of my clusters are extremely dense.<br/>

 ![urban_areas_uga](https://aeraposo.github.io/Data-440-Raposo/urban_plt_small.png)<br/>